Carmelite Sisters for the Aged and Infirm: History

 The congregation of the Carmelite Sisters for the Aged and Infirm was founded in 1929.
 Sister Angeline de St. Agatha McCrory was Superior of a Home of the Little Sisters of the Poor in the Bronx, New York.
 She felt that the European way and many of the customs in France did not meet the needs or customs of America.
 She also believed that old age strikes all classes of people, leaving them alone and frightened.
 Being unable to effect any necessary changes in her present situation, McCrory sought advice and counsel from Patrick Cardinal Hayes, the Archbishop of New York.
 The cardinal encouraged her in her work and suggested that she expand her ministry to include the aged throughout the New York City area.

 With the blessing of Cardinal Hayes, McCrory and six other Sisters withdrew from the Little Sisters of the Poor and were granted permission from the Vatican to begin a new congregation for the care of the aged, incorporating Mother Angeline's ideals.

-Mother M. Angeline Teresa, O. Carm. in 1984 at the age of 91.
+Mother M. Angeline Teresa, O. Carm., died in 1984 at the age of 91.
 On 28 June 2012, Pope Benedict XVI issued a decree declaring McCrory Venerable.